LiF-x/lifxmod.com/Docs/core_reverse_engineering_reference.md

 ## Rule 1

-Never treat connection existence as proof that the character is fully valid.
+Do not treat connection existence as proof of valid character activation.

-A connection is only the beginning of the lifecycle.

 ## Rule 2

-Never treat the Player object alone as proof that the character is fully valid.
+Do not treat `Player` object existence as proof of valid playable character state.

-A Player object may exist before the character is truly loaded.

 ## Rule 3

-CharacterInfo is the most important dependency in the recovered design.
+CharacterInfo-backed resolution is one of the most important currently visible lifecycle dependencies.

-If CharacterInfo is missing, many later errors are only secondary noise.

 ## Rule 4

-Do not initialize equipment before identity and CharacterInfo are valid.

-Equipment appears to depend on character-bound container context.
+Do not overstate inventory/equipment load order unless direct proof is available.

 ## Rule 5

-Do not fire inventory-dependent or connection-dependent triggers too early.
+Do not fire connection-dependent or inventory-dependent logic too early.

-Triggers appear to be downstream consumers of already-correct state.

 ## Rule 6

-For NPCs, separate “character validity” from “online validity”.

-An NPC may be character-valid but intentionally connection-less.
+Treat NPC/offline character validity separately from online/player validity.

 ## Rule 7

-During respawn, clear old control and tracking state before creating a new player for the same connection.
+During respawn or character swap experiments, clear prior control/activation state before attempting new player creation.

-Most duplicate spawn errors strongly point to stale state.

 ---

 # 10. Most Probable Final Architectural Conclusion

-The recovered core most likely uses a layered model:
+The safest current interpretation is that the recovered core behaves like a layered runtime model:

 **Connection Layer**
-creates online presence but not full character validity
+provides online presence, but not full character validity

 **Identity Layer**
-determines which logical player/character is being activated
+determines which logical character is being targeted

-**CharacterInfo Layer**
+**Character-Backed Runtime Layer**
-makes the character meaningful to the core
+makes a character valid to activation logic

-**CharacterParameters Layer**
+**Gameplay Load Layer**
-loads gameplay state into runtime form
+loads runtime gameplay state

-**Inventory and Equipment Layer**
+**Inventory / Equipment Layer**
-binds item state and gear state to the character
+attaches dependent item/slot/container state

 **Player Runtime Layer**
-places the character into a live world object
+provides the live world object

-**Online/Replication Layer**
+**Online / Replication Layer**
-makes that world object visible and controllable online
+makes that object controllable and visible online

 **Trigger Layer**
-reacts safely only after the earlier layers are valid
+becomes safe only after earlier dependencies are valid

-This means the most important rule in the entire recovered design is:
+The strongest practical rule currently supported by evidence is:

-**valid identity must lead to valid CharacterInfo before the rest of the core can be trusted**
+**valid identity must resolve to valid character-backed runtime state before a Player object can become a real fully initialized character**

-If that step fails, the system can still continue producing objects, logs, and side effects, but most of them become secondary symptoms rather than the true root cause.
+If that step fails, the system may still continue producing objects, logs, and side effects, but many of them are secondary symptoms rather than the root cause.

 ---